-- · Inspect both inlet catchpit manholes monthly - If either catchpit is 50% full, de sludge both with a standard vacuum tanker - If a large amount of silt is present a silt screen may be fitted in the inlet manhole during construction - When construction is finished a full camera inspection is recommended on the main

-- If any contaminants are found in the line it should be flushed / jetted and the catchpit manholes de sludged. - Best management practices should be maintained to minimise contaminants entering the stormwater network.
+- Inspect both inlet catchpit manholes monthly. - If either catchpit is 50% full, de-sludge both with a standard vacuum tanker. - If a large amount of silt is present a silt screen may be fitted in the inlet manhole during construction. - When construction is finished a full camera inspection is recommended on the main distribution line between inlet and outlet manholes. - If any contaminants are found in the line it should be flushed / jetted and the catchpit manholes de-sludged. - Best management practices should be maintained to minimise contaminants entering the stormwater network.